itsjavi/ra-admin-guesser-treeql/README.md

 - [ ] Tests like
   in [ra-data-simple-rest](https://github.com/marmelab/react-admin/blob/master/packages/ra-data-simple-rest/src/index.spec.ts)
-- [x] Basic foreign keys support, using Reference fields and inputs.
-  - This can be easily guessed, because we know the whole DB schema structure.
-- [x] Suggest code for custom Record components (like api-platform admin does)
-- [ ] Better numeric support (floats should not be allowed for int columns)
+- [ ] Basic validation rules (e.g. floats should not be allowed for int columns)
-- [ ] Guess basic validation rules (e.g. emails, urls, colors, slugs, etc)
-- [ ] Being able to hook in to replace some column fields/inputs, or to show/hide specific columns in the lists
-- [ ] Being able to override generation for specific tables or table columns, as well as the sidebar icons.
+- [ ] Being able to provide own columns json definition // columns resolver fn, for TreeQL implementations that don't have this endpoint
-- [x] Being able to use it with any TreeQL impl

 ## License